charlesbrandt/public/code/javascript/node.md

 nodemon vs pm2 - Google Search

-## package-lock.json
+## Lock files

-TODO:
-is it really a good idea to track this under version control? seems like it adds a lot of noise to the process
+Is it really a good idea to track lock files under version control?
+Seems like it adds a lot of noise to the process

 Yes, it can add noise if you manage it manually.
 However, without it you may run into situations where deployments to a different environment may not work due to different versions of modules being installed.
 It's better to test with a set of locked versions.
-In that case, package-lock.json is necessary.
+In that case, lock files are necessary.

+### Resolve yarn.lock conflicts

+It's as easy as running `yarn` or `yarn install` to automatically resolve version control conflicts in a yarn.lock file.
+Sweet!

-### Resolving lockfile conflicts
+### Resolving package-lock.json conflicts

 Occasionally, two separate calls to `npm install` will create package locks that cause merge conflicts in source control systems.
 As of npm@5.7.0, these conflicts can be resolved by manually fixing any package.json conflicts, and then running npm install [--package-lock-only] again. npm will automatically resolve any conflicts for you and write a merged package lock that includes all the dependencies from both branches in a reasonable tree.
 If --package-lock-only is provided, it will do this without also modifying your local node_modules/.